38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 One of Vancouver’s most popular Christmas markets is the Vancouver Christmas Market in Jack Poole Plaza.

-As you enter the German-themed market, you’ll be greeted by a charming village adorned with sparkling lights, wooden stalls, and seasonal delights wafting through the air.
+As you enter the German-themed market, you’ll be greeted by a charming village decorated with sparkling lights, wooden stalls, and seasonal treats wafting through the air.

-The Vancouver Christmas Market offers a unique shopping experience, with vendors showcasing an array of handcrafted gifts, artisanal goods, and delightful holiday treats.
+The Vancouver Christmas Market offers a unique shopping experience.
+Vendors showcase a variety of handcrafted gifts, artisanal goods, and delightful holiday treats.
 There’s also a carousel ride inside the plaza.

-While the Cloverdale Christmas Craft Fair is further out from Vancouver, the one-day craft fair happens in early November and hosts hundreds of artisans.
+While the Cloverdale Christmas Craft Fair is further out from Vancouver, it’s a one-day craft fair that happens in early November and hosts hundreds of artisans.
 While it may only be a one-day event, it’s an excellent spot for early Christmas shopping.

 The annual three-day Christmas Gift Expo is located in Chilliwack.
 It hosts over 250 vendors, such as local small businesses, artisans, and home-based businesses.